Birth Control after Pregnancy - What are My Options?

 Birth Control after Pregnancy

 Congratulations on your new baby!
 The first few months are exciting but exhausting times.
-Whether this is your first baby or your fourth, it is normal for every mom to feel stressed, worried and overwhelmed.
+Whether this is your first or fourth baby, it is normal for every mom to feel stressed, worried, and overwhelmed.
 There is so much to think about and decide.
-Two things you know for sure though, are that you are not ready to get pregnant again, and you want to breastfeed the baby.
-So what birth control after pregnancy options are even available to you??
+Two things you know for sure, though, are that you are not ready to get pregnant again, and you want to breastfeed the baby.
+So, what birth control after-pregnancy options are even available to you??

 1. Breastfeeding as Birth Control